ecbassey/Python_Capstone_Project/README.md

 3. Recommends what to restock based on sales
 4. Best and worst performing products
 5.	low-stock alerts, basic sales analysis, and restocking recommendations

+### Core Feature
+#### 1. Product Management:

+- Each product should be tracked
+- This lets the store know what exists and how much is left.

+#### 2. Inventory Reports:

+Quick inventroy insights, not guesswork.
+Basic reports like:
+- Current inventory list
+- Low-stock products
+- Total inventory value
+- Best-selling products

+#### 3. Sales Tracking:

+What sells the most?
+What sells the least?

+#### 4. Stock Operations

+Your system should be able to:
+- Add new products
+- Update product details
+- Increase stock (restocking)
+- Decrease stock (sales)
+👉 This keeps inventory accurate after every sale.

+#### 5. Low-Stock Alerts

+When stock goes below a set level:
+- Warn the store owner
+- Suggest restocking
+👉 Prevents the “Oops, we’re out of stock” moment.

+## Technology Used
+Python (OOP)
+SQLite
+CSV
+BeautifulSoup + requests